The Driving Test

 Demonstrate technical checks such as air pressure and the condition of tyres, oil, fuel, windscreen washer fluid level, coolant, brakes (including handbrake), steering, lights, indicators, reflectors and horn.

-From September 2008, motorcyclists will be further tested on: control of speed, control when braking and obstacle-avoidance.
+Motorcyclists are further tested on: control of speed, control when braking and obstacle avoidance.

-The test for categories A, A1, B, EB, M and W vehicles lasts about 40 minutes and assesses your driving skills over eight to ten kilometres.
+The test for categories A, A1, A2, B, EB (BE), M (AM) and W vehicles lasts about 40 minutes and assesses your driving skills over a distance of approximately eight to ten kilometres.

 The test for vehicles in other categories lasts about 70 minutes and assesses your driving skills over about 20 kilometres.